Michelle Wolf Fires Back At Trump, ‘I Bet You’d Be On My Side If I Had Killed A Journalist’

 — Michelle Wolf (@michelleisawolf) November 21, 2018

-Trump hinted in his critical tweet that the switch up in headliners would be a good start to reviving a “dying evening,” and even hinted at the possibility of attending next year’s event.
+Trump hinted in his critical tweet that the switch in headliners would be a good start to reviving a “dying evening,” and even hinted at the possibility of attending next year’s event.

 Wolf, on the other hand, responded to the decision negatively, calling the White House Correspondents’ Association–the organization of journalists that cover the White House–“cowards.”